-Meaningful Name: Her last name Yagami means "Night God".
+Meaningful Name: Her last name Yagami means is homophone to "Night God".
 She's the master of the Tome of the Night Sky.
 Her first name, Hayate, means Hurricane, which could reflect how her magic is extremely powerful but also difficult for her to control properly.

 The kanji for her last name actually means "Eight Gods" though.